cproctor/bba/content/assignments/interface_design.md

 final project group will submit one interface.
 Your interface should work, even if the back end is stubbed (Often, one part of a software system can't function without other parts.
 In such cases, it is helpful to create a *stub* or a *mock*, which pretends to be a fully-functioning component.
 For example, as you design your interface, you could have it consume a static JSON file instead of implementing whatever kind of dynamic back end you ultimately plan to have.)

+Note: If you choose Option 2, this assignment will be an ambitious milestone in your final project.
+We recognize that your interface will not be a complete implementation of your final project, and encourage you to share your plans for the complete interface, along with a working implementation of part of it.
+This will not look like an unfinished assignment; it will look like you've completed part of a larger, intentional whole.

+### Deliverables

+- Your interface, in some playable format.
+- Your code.
+(If you use Scratch, this should be your SBX file.)
+- A brief writeup explaining your design choices in terms of learning.
+Explain how you want your user to think or interact with your interface, and connect this to specific design choices in the interface.
+Aim for ~300 words.
+Possible formats:
+    - Annotated screenshots, wireframes, or sketches (See Teacher Portal or Student Journalism in [Interface design case studies]({filename}/modules/interfaces.md))
+    - A list of user stories with interface features supporting them (See Interactive Storytelling in [Interface design case studies]({filename}/modules/interfaces.md))
+    - Several paragraphs summarizing your design process, explaining what you were trying to achieve and options you considered for achieving it.
+- Sketches or design documents showing how the interface components you are turning in fit into your larger project.
+(This might already be achieved in your writeup explaining design choices.)